dmarch/covid19-ais/README.md

-data            | folder to store input and output data (see Data repository) results         | figures and files generated during the analysis scr             | scripts with custom fuctions that are sourced from different scripts data            | folder with input and output data (not included the repository)
+data            | folder to store input and output data (see Data repository) results         | figures and files generated during the analysis scr             | scripts with custom fuctions that are sourced from different scripts

-### Input data repository
+### Data repository: input data

 Input data `data/input` contains all datasets required for the analysis.
-Because of size and license constrains to redistribute data, I provide here the paths and sources of data
+Because of size and license constrains to redistribute data, this folder is not included in the repository.
+I provide here the paths and sources of data.

 Dataset (version) |  Path                         | Description
 ----------------- | ----------------------------- | ---------------------